 BackgroundPerforming complex analysis tasks in space is usually avoided with a preference to ground-based computing due to limited computing power of space-qualified processors, long verification and validation process of flight software, complexity of integrating with space hardware, and space communications bandwidth and connectivity challenges.
 However, with more spacecraft fleets and constellations entering the market and the evolution of small satellite technologies using faster CPUs, performing more analysis in space is becoming more feasible.
-To even further enable complex analysis tasks in space to meet needs for space situational awareness (SSA), intelligent and opportunistic sensing opportunities, artificial intelligence, or machine learning, the Space Cloud Computing (SCC) flight software (FSW) framework is being developed.
-Conceptually similar to public and private cloud computing platforms like Amazon EC2 and OpenStack, SCC provides a suite of services tailored for the space domain to expose compute, storage, sensors, and networking resources as services.
+To even further enable complex analysis tasks in space to meet needs for space situational awareness (SSA), intelligent and opportunistic sensing opportunities, artificial intelligence, or machine learning, the Cirrus space cloud computing flight software (FSW) framework was developed.
+Conceptually similar to public and private cloud computing platforms like Amazon EC2 and OpenStack, Cirrus provides a suite of services tailored for the space domain to expose compute, storage, sensors, and networking resources as services.
 While the concept of cloud computing matches, the implementation is quite different to address the resource constrained space environments and cyber security concerns.
+Directly migrating container or VM orchestration technologies like Kubernetes is simply not a feasible option.

-The SCC suite of services must consider integration with an array of flight missions and platforms, ground communications methods, and Warfighter planning systems.
+The Cirrus suite of services must consider integration with an array of flight missions and platforms, ground communications methods, and Warfighter planning systems.
 Some of the key project goals are:

 - Develop a FSW framework that supports remote execution of computing, storage, sensor, and networking tasks across distributed space assets